adtoniq/adtoniq-for-java/README.md

-# adtoniq-for-java
+# README #

-Connects your java based website with Adtoniq Cloud services
+This is an Eclipse project with maven nature to build a web server demonstrating how to integrate Adtoniq with your Java based web server.